Package 'mgwnbr'

 • ENP - Effective number of parameters.

-• p_values - P-values for the t tests on parameter significance.
+• alpha_level_5_pct - significance levels for the t tests on parameter significance.

 • t_critical - Critical values for the t tests on parameter significance.